Swright88/extending-testing/phase1/03_boundary_values.md

 interest too and it's likely that there's some upper limit on the password length that can be entered.

-Testing at the extremes, as well as interesting boundaries, can often be valuable and a source of interesting bugs.
+Testing at the extremes (like zero-length or maximum-length passwords as above), as well as interesting boundaries, can often be valuable and a source of interesting bugs.

 ## Exercise

+It's the 5th January 2023!
+Welcome to some time travel.

+> **Warning**: For the purpose of this exercise, giving you a chance to look at
+> boundaries, "today's date" is the 5th January 2023, so for all of the tests
+> you're running, imagine that's the date on which you're doing your testing.

-A developer has written a function in Python which can be used by different sites popular to **teenagers**, to check whether a user is old enough to access the content.
-The check is deliberately a simple one, just based on the user's birthdate.
+A developer has written a function in Python which can be used by different sites popular to **teenagers**, to check whether a user is old enough to access the content, given today's date.
+The check is deliberately a simple one, just based on the user's entered birthdate.

 You can find the code in the accompanying [03_resources](./03_resources/) folder.